openhwgroup/cva6/docs/01_cva6_user/ip-xact/cva6_csr.rst

      - TSR
      - Trap sret
      - read-write,WARL
-     - The TSR bit supports intercepting the supervisor exception return instruction, SRET\.
-When TSR=1, attempts to execute SRET while executing in S\-mode will raise an illegal instruction exception\.
-When TSR=0, this operation is permitted in S\-mode\.
+     - The TSR bit supports intercepting the supervisor exception return instruction, SRET.
+When TSR=1, attempts to execute SRET while executing in S-mode will raise an illegal instruction exception.
+When TSR=0, this operation is permitted in S-mode.
    * - 21
      - TW
      - Timeout wait
      - read-write,WARL
-     - The TW bit supports intercepting the WFI instruction\.
-When TW=0, the WFI instruction may execute in lower privilege modes when not prevented for some other reason\.
-When TW=1, then if WFI is executed in any less\-privileged mode, and it does not complete within an implementation\-specific, bounded time limit, the WFI instruction causes an illegal instruction exception\.
-The time limit may always be 0, in which case WFI always causes an illegal instruction exception in less\-privileged modes when TW=1\.
+     - The TW bit supports intercepting the WFI instruction.
+When TW=0, the WFI instruction may execute in lower privilege modes when not prevented for some other reason.
+When TW=1, then if WFI is executed in any less-privileged mode, and it does not complete within an implementation-specific, bounded time limit, the WFI instruction causes an illegal instruction exception.
+The time limit may always be 0, in which case WFI always causes an illegal instruction exception in less-privileged modes when TW=1.
    * - 20
      - TVM
      - Trap virtual memory
      - read-write,WARL
-     - The TVM bit supports intercepting supervisor virtual\-memory management operations\.
-When TVM=1, attempts to read or write the ``satp`` CSR or execute an SFENCE\.VMA or SINVAL\.VMA instruction while executing in S\-mode will raise an illegal instruction exception\.
-When TVM=0, these operations are permitted in S\-mode\.
+     - The TVM bit supports intercepting supervisor virtual-memory management operations.
+When TVM=1, attempts to read or write the ``satp`` CSR or execute an SFENCE.VMA or SINVAL.VMA instruction while executing in S-mode will raise an illegal instruction exception.
+When TVM=0, these operations are permitted in S-mode.
    * - 19
      - MXR
      - Make executable readable
      - read-write
-     - The MXR bit modifies the privilege with which loads access virtual memory\.
-When MXR=0, only loads from pages marked readable will succeed\.
-When MXR=1, loads from pages marked either readable or executable \(R=1 or X=1\) will succeed\.
-MXR has no effect when page\-based virtual memory is not in effect\.
+     - The MXR bit modifies the privilege with which loads access virtual memory.
+When MXR=0, only loads from pages marked readable will succeed.
+When MXR=1, loads from pages marked either readable or executable \(R=1 or X=1\) will succeed.
+MXR has no effect when page-based virtual memory is not in effect.
    * - 18
      - SUM
      - Supervisor user memory
      - read-write
-     - The SUM \(permit Supervisor User Memory access\) bit modifies the privilege with which S\-mode loads and stores access virtual memory\.
-When SUM=0, S\-mode memory accesses to pages that are accessible by U\-mode will fault\.
-When SUM=1, these accesses are permitted\.
-SUM has no effect when page\-based virtual memory is not in effect\.
-Note that, while SUM is ordinarily ignored when not executing in S\-mode, it is in effect when MPRV=1 and MPP=S\.
+     - The SUM \(permit Supervisor User Memory access\) bit modifies the privilege with which S-mode loads and stores access virtual memory.
+When SUM=0, S-mode memory accesses to pages that are accessible by U-mode will fault.
+When SUM=1, these accesses are permitted.
+SUM has no effect when page-based virtual memory is not in effect.
+Note that, while SUM is ordinarily ignored when not executing in S-mode, it is in effect when MPRV=1 and MPP=S.
    * - 17
      - MPRV
      - Modify privilege
      - read-write
-     - The MPRV \(Modify PRiVilege\) bit modifies the effective privilege mode, i\.e\., the privilege level at which loads and stores execute\.
-When MPRV=0, loads and stores behave as normal, using the translation and protection mechanisms of the current privilege mode\.
-When MPRV=1, load and store memory addresses are translated and protected, and endianness is applied, as though the current privilege mode were set to MPP\.
-Instruction address\-translation and protection are unaffected by the setting of MPRV\.
+     - The MPRV \(Modify PRiVilege\) bit modifies the effective privilege mode, i.e., the privilege level at which loads and stores execute.
+When MPRV=0, loads and stores behave as normal, using the translation and protection mechanisms of the current privilege mode.
+When MPRV=1, load and store memory addresses are translated and protected, and endianness is applied, as though the current privilege mode were set to MPP.
+Instruction address-translation and protection are unaffected by the setting of MPRV.
    * - 16:15
      - XS
      - Extension state
      - read-only
-     - The XS field is used to reduce the cost of context save and restore by setting and tracking the current state of the user\-mode extensions\.
-The XS field encodes the status of the additional user\-mode extensions and associated state\.
-This field can be checked by a context switch routine to quickly determine whether a state save or restore is required\.
-If a save or restore is required, additional instructions and CSRs are typically required to effect and optimize the process\.  ``Enumerated Values``( "Off" :0)( "Initial" :1)( "Clean" :2)( "Dirty" :3)'\n'
+     - The XS field is used to reduce the cost of context save and restore by setting and tracking the current state of the user-mode extensions.
+The XS field encodes the status of the additional user-mode extensions and associated state.
+This field can be checked by a context switch routine to quickly determine whether a state save or restore is required.
+If a save or restore is required, additional instructions and CSRs are typically required to effect and optimize the process.  ``Enumerated Values`` ( "Off" :0)( "Initial" :1)( "Clean" :2)( "Dirty" :3)'\n'
    * - 14:13
      - FS
      - Floating-point unit state
      - read-write,WARL
-     - The FS field is used to reduce the cost of context save and restore by setting and tracking the current state of the floating\-point unit\.
-The FS field encodes the status of the floating\-point unit state, including the floating\-point registers ``f0–f31`` and the CSRs ``fcsr``, ``frm``, and ``fflags``\.
-This field can be checked by a context switch routine to quickly determine whether a state save or restore is required\.
-If a save or restore is required, additional instructions and CSRs are typically required to effect and optimize the process\.  ``Enumerated Values``( "Off" :0)( "Initial" :1)( "Clean" :2)( "Dirty" :3)'\n'
+     - The FS field is used to reduce the cost of context save and restore by setting and tracking the current state of the floating-point unit.
+The FS field encodes the status of the floating-point unit state, including the floating-point registers ``f0–f31`` and the CSRs ``fcsr``, ``frm``, and ``fflags``.
+This field can be checked by a context switch routine to quickly determine whether a state save or restore is required.
+If a save or restore is required, additional instructions and CSRs are typically required to effect and optimize the process.  ``Enumerated Values`` ( "Off" :0)( "Initial" :1)( "Clean" :2)( "Dirty" :3)'\n'
    * - 12:11
      - MPP
      - Machine mode prior privilege
      - read-write
-     - Holds the previous privilege mode for machine mode\.
+     - Holds the previous privilege mode for machine mode.
    * - 10:9
      - VS
      - Vector extension state
      - read-only,WARL
-     - V extension is not supported VS=0\.
+     - V extension is not supported VS=0.
    * - 8
      - SPP
      - Supervisor mode prior privilege
      - read-write
-     - Holds the previous privilege mode for supervisor mode\.
+     - Holds the previous privilege mode for supervisor mode.
    * - 7
      - MPIE
      - Machine mode prior interrupt enable
      - read-write
-     - Indicates whether machine interrupts were enabled prior to trapping into machine mode\.
+     - Indicates whether machine interrupts were enabled prior to trapping into machine mode.
    * - 6
      - UBE
      - User breakpoint enable
      - read-write,WARL
-     - UBE controls whether explicit load and store memory accesses made from U\-mode are little\-endian \(UBE=0\) or big\-endian \(UBE=1\)\.
+     - UBE controls whether explicit load and store memory accesses made from U-mode are little-endian \(UBE=0\) or big-endian \(UBE=1\).
    * - 5
      - SPIE
      - Supervisor mode prior interrupt enable
      - read-write
-     - Indicates whether supervisor interrupts were enabled prior to trapping into supervisor mode\.
+     - Indicates whether supervisor interrupts were enabled prior to trapping into supervisor mode.
    * - 4
      - WPRI2
      - Reserved writes preserve values, reads ignore value